Luigi (character): Appearances

-The arcade version of Mario Bros., released in 1983, featured Luigi (right) in his debut appearance as a palette swap of Mario (left).

 Luigi's first appearance was in the 1983 arcade game Mario Bros. as the character controlled by the second player.
 He retained this role in Wrecking Crew.
 He later appeared in Super Mario Bros. for the NES, and again in Super Mario Bros.: The Lost Levels, Super Mario Bros.
 2, Super Mario Bros.
 3, and Super Mario World.
 Super Mario Bros.
 2 introduced Luigi as the taller of the two brothers, as well as the better jumper.
 Super Mario Bros.
 3, and Super Mario World returned to featuring Luigi as identical to Mario.
 He made a minor appearance in his baby form in Super Mario World 2: Yoshi's Island.
 Luigi was conspicuously absent in Super Mario 64 and Super Mario Sunshine.
 However, the Nintendo DS remake of Super Mario 64 features him as a playable character alongside Mario, Yoshi, and Wario.

 Luigi has been associated with the more difficult second acts of multiple Super Mario games.
 These include The Lost Levels, Super Mario Galaxy 2, New Super Luigi U and the new game plus in Super Mario 3D Land, which offer more challenging elaborations on their respective predecessors and allow the player to use Luigi as the main character, with whom reduced friction and higher jumping is consistent in all of these games.
 Luigi became playable in the Nintendo DS game New Super Mario Bros. as a hidden character, and as a hidden character in the Wii game Super Mario Galaxy.
 In its sequel, Super Mario Galaxy 2, the player can switch out for Luigi throughout the game.
 He also appears as a playable character in New Super Mario Bros.
 Wii, where four players can play at once cooperatively as Mario, Luigi, and two Toads.
 He also appears in Super Mario 3D Land as a playable character as well as New Super Mario Bros.
 2 and New Super Mario Bros.
 U, the latter having a DLC mode, where he is the main character, called New Super Luigi U. It has levels altered to his specific play abilities, including higher jumping.
 The DLC is also available as a standalone retail version.
 Luigi also appeared in Super Mario 3D World along with his brother, Peach, Rosalina and Toad.